ls2716/BMW_LLM_ft/README.md

 ---
 **Base Model Output:**
- and other BMW M models.
+ ...and other BMW M models.

 The BMW M4 GT3 EVO is the latest model in the BMW M series.
 It is the first of the new generation of the BMW M4 GT3 EVO.